Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 Also read: 15 Underutilized Social Media Ideas For eCommerce Brands

-Offering local pickup is a great way to appeal to buyers who want to skip shipping, but it needs to be simple and clear.
+Offering local pickup is a great way to appeal to buyers who want to skip shipping.

 Here’s how to do it right: